dangrie158/email-categorization-thesis/source/15_chapter_7.md

 7. Normalize whitespaces by replacing every occurrence of one or more whitespaces with a single space.
 8. Transcode to Unicode (UTF-8).

 Since neither the mbox format nor the RFCs specify an encoding for the message body, mbox can be seen as a binary format.
-To equalize the coding to UTF-8, the ```charset``` section of the ```Content-Type``` header was used.
+To equalize the coding to UTF-8, the ```charset``` section of the ```Content-Type``` header was used to find the current encoding.
 If not present, ASCII was assumed.

 The mbox format was parsed using the mailbox package in the Python standard library[^mbox-lib].